 - Lastly, try to adjust the speed of the fan.

 If you are purchasing a new capacitor from anywhere whether it is from an online store or a local store, you need to ensure that it is compatible with your ceiling fan.
 The same instructions apply in both cases.
-You need to know about the ceiling fan wiring to make sure that your wiring is right.
+You need to know about the ceiling fan wiring guide to make sure that your wiring is right.

 Step #2: Replace the Switches of Fan

 All ceiling fans come with internal switches to control the speed of the blades.
 Since the primary material in all the switches is plastic, they are more likely to get damaged.
-That is why, switches break due to chain pulls, ceiling fan may be faulty at the unit’s throat in some of the cases.
+That is why, switches break due to chain pulls, ceiling fan may be faulty at the unit’s throat in some cases.
 The ceiling fan will not change speeds because of these damages, even the capacitor is working fine.

 To repair the fan’s switches: